ShipEngine/connect-website/reference/methods/rate-shipment.md

       type: "[AddressWithContactInfo](./../address.md)"
       description: The recipient's contact info and address.

+    - name: totalInsuredValue
+      type: object
+      description: The total insured value of all packages in the shipment.
+        If specified, then rate quotes should include carrier-provided insurance.

+    - name: totalInsuredValue.value
+      type: number
+      description: The amount of this value.

+    - name: totalInsuredValue.currency
+      type: string
+      description: The currency for this value.

     - name: returns
       type: object
       description: An object that indicates whether or not this shipment is a return shipment.